 If neural tissue is not compressed, no symptoms are produced.
 When a disc collapses and causes compression of a spinal nerve or the spinal cord itself, patients can experience a number of symptoms, including:

 - Pain in the neck, back and/or extremities

 - Weakness or complete loss of muscular function

 - Muscle spasms

-These symptoms vary in severity directly as the severity of neural compression.
-Symptoms may be experienced in different parts of the body, depending on the location of the compressed nerve.
-A pinched nerve in the cervical (neck) region of the spine, for instance, may cause the above symptoms in the neck, shoulders, arms, and hands, while a pinched nerve in the thoracic (middle) region of the spine may cause discomfort in the ribs and torso.
-Collapsed discs are most common in the lumbar (lower) region of the spine since this area is responsible for supporting the majority of a person’s weight.
-A collapsed disc in the lumbar region typically causes symptoms in the lower back, buttocks, legs, and feet.
+These symptoms vary in severity and are directly correspondent to the severity of neural compression.
+Symptoms may be experienced in different parts of the body depending on the location of the compressed nerve.
+A pinched nerve in the cervical (neck) region of the spine, for instance, may cause the above symptoms in the neck, shoulders, arms and hands, while a pinched nerve in the thoracic (middle) region of the spine may cause discomfort in the ribs and torso.
+Collapsed discs are most common in the lumbar (lower) region of the spine, since this area is responsible for supporting the majority of a person’s weight.
+A collapsed disc in the lumbar region typically causes symptoms in the lower back, buttocks, legs and feet.

-These symptoms are usually alleviated with conservative treatments such as rest, pain medications, steroidal spine injections, and moderate exercise.
+These symptoms are usually alleviated with conservative treatments such as rest, pain medications, steroidal spine injections and moderate exercise.
 Patients who continue to experience the symptoms of a collapsed disc despite months of conservative therapy may require surgery.
-They should determine the least invasive efficacious surgical treatment possible to decrease the risk of untoward surgical outcomes.
-Minimally invasive outpatient procedures, such as those performed by surgeons at Laser Spine Institute, should be carefully considered.
-Our safe and effective endoscopic procedures present fewer complications than traditional open back surgery.
-Contact Laser Spine Institute to learn more and to schedule a complimentary review of your MRI or CT scan.
+They should determine the least invasive, most efficacious surgical treatment possible to decrease the risk of untoward surgical outcomes.
+Outpatient procedures performed by surgeons at Laser Spine Institute should be considered.
+Our minimally invasive procedures are a more effective alternative to traditional open back surgery.
+Contact Laser Spine Institute today to learn more and for a complimentary review of your MRI or CT scan.